BEFORE YOUR APPOINTMENT

 Here are a few tips to help you prepare for your appointment to ensure that you have a wonderful experience at the clinic:

-- Bring your immunisation booklet with you: It contains your vaccination history and is pertinent for the consultation even if it is dated and the vaccines received are from many years ago.
+- Bring your immunization booklet with you: It contains your vaccination history and is pertinent for the consultation even if it is dated and the vaccines received are from many years ago.

-You can also send a request to the Quebec Vaccination Registry to obtain a copy of your complete immunisation history: http://publications.msss.gouv.
+You can also send a request to the Quebec Vaccination Registry to obtain a copy of your complete immunization history: http://publications.msss.gouv.